scateu/pybombs-mirror/README.md

 ## Change a URL to another URL while your mirror site don't want to fetch it

 1. Add that URL replacement pair into `pre-replace-upstream.urls`
-2. Add the latter URL into `ignore.urls`
+2. Add latter URL into `ignore.urls`

 For example: